SeraphaLab/seraphalab.github.io/docs/getting-started/installation.md

 Configure the database connection and other essential settings in the `.env` file.

 ### Step 4: Configure Folder Permissions
-Ensure that the `storage` and `bootstrap/cache` directories have the correct write permissions so that the framework can properly store logs and cache.
+Ensure that the `storage` directory have the correct write permissions so that the framework can properly store logs and cache.

 ## Step 5: Run Database Migrations